This site is intended for U.S. Healthcare Professionals.

 Prevalence and Impact of AFib

-Dr. Ami Bhatt discusses the prevalence of AFib and the associated risk of stroke
+Ami Bhatt, MD, FACC, discusses the prevalence of AFib and the associated risk of stroke

 AFib is associated with